Skip to main content

 Our Verdict

-After 4 weeks testing eSIM providers across South Korea — from the neon-drenched streets of Gangnam to the volcanic landscapes of Jeju Island, from packed Seoul subway cars to the KTX hurtling between cities at 300 km/h — here are our definitive recommendations:
+After 3 weeks testing eSIM providers across South Korea — from the neon maze of Myeongdong to the beaches of Haeundae, from the ancient streets of Gyeongju to the volcanic trails of Jeju — here are our definitive recommendations:

-Best unlimited data: Holafly — True unlimited data eliminates all usage anxiety.
-Perfect for remote workers and heavy data users in South Korea’s app-centric travel environment.
+Best unlimited data: Holafly — Truly unlimited data eliminates all data anxiety.
+Perfect for remote workers and content creators who need constant connectivity without monitoring usage.

 Whichever provider you choose, install your eSIM before your flight.
-The moment you land at Incheon, you’ll be connected — ready to navigate the Seoul Metro, translate Korean signage, order a KakaoTaxi, and tap through T-Money gates without missing a beat.
+The moment you land at Incheon, you’ll be connected — ready to navigate Seoul’s subway system with KakaoMap, translate that BBQ menu with Papago, and tap through the turnstiles.

 For our global provider rankings, see our best eSIM providers guide.
 For a broader regional comparison, check our best eSIM for Asia guide.
-For all connectivity options in South Korea beyond eSIMs, check our complete South Korea internet guide.
+For all connectivity options in South Korea beyond eSIMs, check our complete Internet in South Korea guide.

 Frequently Asked Questions